Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Withdraw mBTC from Bitcoin Betting to Fairlay

 You can send mBTC back by making a transfer to user 1.
-Do not send mETH or mWBTC.
+Do not send mETH, rBTC, mWBTC.
 You must reference your Fairlay user API ID in the reference field.
 Fairlay user id can be found in your Profile section.
 For example: 1016024.
 Do not write anything further.

 ### Direct BTC Deposits:

 BTC Deposits to Bitcoin Betting are possibe via www.bitcoin-betting.com/deposit.
-If you choose WBTC as betting currency, all your funds are held in a smart contract.
+If you choose RBTC as betting currency, all your funds are held in a smart contract.
 When you choose BTC, your funds will be stored in the Fairlay cold wallet.

 ### Bridge from Ethereum

-It is encouraged to use WBTC as main currency for betting.
-To perform any deposit and withdrawal a small amount of Ether is required in your wallet.
-To obtain WBTC with BTC there are many possibilities:
+It is encouraged to use RBTC as main currency for betting.

-1. Bridge BTC to tBTC on https://dashboard.threshold.network/tBTC/mint.
-This will take around 1 hour.
-Then you can swap tBTC vs WBTC on curve.fi.
-Around 10 USD worth of ETH are probably required to make this transaction.
-2. Buy WBTC by depositing BTC on Binance.
-3. Use Thorswap

-Using Option 1 is recommended, because there are almost no fees and no KYC required.

 ## Incentives to switch